-The Zakim Center offers a variety of virtual exercise and mind/body movement programs, including free classes in qigong, tai chi, yoga, and women's exercise.
+The Zakim Center offers a variety of free exercise and mind/body movement programs, including classes in qigong, tai chi, yoga, dance, strength training, aerobics, and more.
 These therapies, which include mind/body, meditation, and breathing techniques, can ease tired muscles, reduce stress, and increase positive energy.
 Sessions are for adult patients at all fitness levels.

 Eating during and after treatment can sometimes be difficult.
-Zakim's Kitchen workshops are informative and entertaining opportunities for patients, caregivers, and families to learn easy and tasty meal preparation tips and tricks.
+Our free nutrition programs, such as What's Cookin' with Zakim and Zakim's Kitchen are informative and entertaining opportunities for patients, caregivers, and families to learn easy and tasty meal preparation tips and tricks.